ibm-cloud-docs/blockchain-sw-213/howto/ibp-console-advanced-deployment.md

 However many nodes a user chooses to deploy, they have the ability to add more nodes to their ordering service.
 For more information, see [Adding and removing ordering service nodes](/docs/blockchain-sw-213?topic=blockchain-sw-213-ibp-console-add-remove-orderer).

-### Kubernetes zone selection
+### Deployment zone selection
 {: #ibp-console-adv-deployment-on-k8s-zone}

 If your Kubernetes cluster is configured across multiple zones, when you deploy an ordering node you have the option of selecting which zone the node is deployed to.
-Check the Advanced deployment option that is labeled **Kubernetes zone selection** to see the list of zones that are currently configured for your Kubernetes cluster.
+Check the Advanced deployment option that is labeled **Deployment zone selection** to see the list of zones that are currently configured for your Kubernetes cluster.

 For a five node ordering service, these nodes will be distributed into multiple zones by default, depending on the relative space available in each zone.
 You also have the ability to distribute a five node ordering service yourself by clearing the default option to have the zones that are chosen for you and distributing these nodes into the zones you have available.
 You can check which zone a node was deployed to by opening the tile of the node and looking under the Node location.
 Alternatively, you can use the APIs to deploy an ordering node to a specific zone.
 For more information on how to do this with the APIs, see [Creating a node within a specific zone](/docs/blockchain-sw-213?topic=blockchain-sw-213-ibp-v2-apis#ibp-v2-apis-zone).

+If **multizone-capable storage** is configured for your Kubernetes cluster when a zone failure occurs, the nodes can come up in another zone, with their associated storage intact, ensuring high availability of the node.
+In order to leverage this capability with the {{site.data.keyword.blockchainfull_notm}} Platform, you need to configure your cluster to use **SDS (Portworx)** storage.
+And when you deploy an ordering service or an ordering node, select the advanced deployment option labeled **Deployment zone selection** and then select **Across all zones**.

 ### Sizing an ordering node during creation
 {: #ibp-console-adv-deployment-orderer-sizing-creation}